tomlaredorichardson/hugo-bookshop-base/README.md

 # Hugo Gallery Starter

-A basic hugo page with a gallery.
+A basic hugo page with Bookshop functionality and a gallery page.

 If encountering this error: